-4. Build and run the scene on AR-Kit or AR-core.
-They should work.
+4. Build and run the scene on the target platform – iOS, Android or UWP.

 5. Look at the settings of the MultiARManager-component in the scene.
-Try to change some of them and re-run the scene on the AR platform, to see the effect.
+Try to change some of them and then re-run the scene on the target AR platform, to see the effect.

-* If you get compilation errors, make sure you use Unity v2017.2 or later.
+* If you get compilation errors, make sure you use Unity v2017.2.0 or later.

-* Check once again you followed all setup steps for the respective AR-platform.
+* Check once again, if you followed all setup steps for the respective target platform.

 * The official release of the Multi-AR package is available at the Unity Asset Store.